Lasya6/Java-Questions/README.md

 # Java-Questions
 This repository contains basic, medium, hard questions.
-This repository is my java learning.
+This repository is for tracking my Java learnings.